gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmTemplateProperty.md

 As a best practice, back up the existing template before you run this cmdlet, by using the [Export-AadrmTemplate](./Export-AadrmTemplate.md) cmdlet.
 Then, if you need to revert to the original configuration, you can use the [Import-AadrmTemplate](./Import-AadrmTemplate.md) cmdlet to restore the template.

-For more information about custom templates, including how to configure them in the Azure classic portal, see [Configuring custom templates for Azure Rights Management](https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.
+For more information about custom templates, including how to configure them in the Azure classic portal, see [Configuring custom templates for the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates).

 ## EXAMPLES